 nowhere near as traumatic as my experience of reporting it to the police.
 Four months of

 filing a complaint against the officers who laughed at my report left me wishing I had never

 contacted them.
 The police’s treatment of me echoed the rest of society’s neglect and stigma.
 I didn’t want to believe the societal view that when you are raped you are irrevocably damaged, but sometimes I feel worthless for having experienced it.

 I do not want him in jail.

-I don’t feel safer with him in jail.
+I would not feel safer with him in jail.

 I often feel that my grief had an assigned expiration date that I was never told about.
 Six months after, it felt awkward to admit that I was still very much struggling.
-I stopped mentioning that night as much, and it felt like others stopped thinking about it too – even though I still carry the grief to this day.
-I often wonder whether there will ever be a day when I don’t.
-One thing I know for sure is that my healing has been bolstered by my ability to humanise the person who hurt me.
+I stopped mentioning that night as much, and it felt like others stopped thinking about it too.
+I often wonder whether there will ever be a day when I don’t think about him.
+One thing I know for sure is that my healing has been helped by my ability to humanise the person who hurt me.

 It’s been two years since I was raped.
 On the anniversary, I eat a blueberry muffin.
 Not for any particular reason – I just like blueberry muffins.